-GLENBROOK PRIMARY SCHOOL GLENBROOK PRIMARY SCHOOL glenbrook@ghf.london Nursery to Year 6 One site Mixed Nursery/Reception Mixed Y1/Y2 Mixed Y2/Y3 One form entry in Y4, Y5 and Y6
+GLENBROOK PRIMARY SCHOOL GLENBROOK PRIMARY SCHOOL office@glenbrookprimary.co.uk Nursery to Year 6 One site Mixed Nursery/Reception Mixed Y1/Y2 Mixed Y2/Y3 Mixed Y4/Y5 Mixed Y5/Y6

 All Lambeth maintained schools have a similar approach to meeting the needs of pupils with Special Educational Needs and are supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.
 All schools are supported to be as inclusive as possible, with the needs of pupils with a Special Educational Need/s and or Disabilities being met in a mainstream setting wherever possible, where families want this to happen.